davidmdm/muxter/README.md

 - It aims to route and work exactly as the standard library's http.ServeMux.
 - It matches path params.
 - It supports middleware.
+- Mux's can be easily composed.
+A mux can register another mux.
 - It's small.
 - It's a hundred percent standard library compatible.